-This article provides information about allocations, the options for processing them in Microsoft Dynamics 365 for Finance and Operations, Enterprise edition, and how they can be used in budget planning.
+This article provides information about allocations, the options for processing them in Microsoft Dynamics 365 for Finance and Operations, and how they can be used in budget planning.
 Allocations are used to distribute amounts across multiple ledger account combinations.
 They help guarantee that expenses or revenue is charged to the correct object in accounting.

 Microsoft Dynamics 365 for Finance and Operations provides the following capabilities to support this process: